 A company can be wound up by the High Court at the instigation principally of any member or creditor of the company.
 The Court appoints the liquidator and he/she becomes an officer of the Court and works under its supervision.
 Under the Companies Act 2014, the Registrar of the Court supplies the copy of the court order to wind up the company to the Registrar.

-A company may deemed unable to pay its debts, under section 570 Companies Act 2014, if a creditor is owed a sum greater than €10,000 and a demand served on the company at its registered office has not been met within 21 days to the reasonable satisfaction of the creditor.
+A company may deemed unable to pay its debts, under Section 570 of the Companies Act 2014, if a creditor is owed a sum greater than €10,000 and a demand served on the company at its registered office has not been met within 21 days to the reasonable satisfaction of the creditor.

 The court on winding up the company may direct that the liquidator follow the Creditors Voluntary Winding Up procedure.
-The liquidator, when appointed, must publish a notice of his/her appointment in Iris OifigiúilLinks to external website.
+The liquidator, when appointed, must publish a notice of his/her appointment in Iris Oifigiúil.
 A copy of any other subsequent order annulling or staying the winding up or dissolving the company must also be delivered for registration.

 If Following Creditors Winding Up Procedure, Court liquidator would file: